kaicrabb/GetStartedWithGitHub/README.md

 ---

 ### 9. Cloning a repo from terminal.
-  -I'll show you an example of how to clone this repo from the terminal
+  -I'll show you an example of how to clone this repo from the terminal (will have to have SSH keys to perform this step)

 ---